Sources of GHG emissions

 Residential and commercial (furnace, stove, waste...)

-Residential and commercial buildings utilize cooking stoves and heating furnaces powered by natural gas or heating oil.
-Additionally, they generate organic waste that decomposes into methane.
+Residential and commercial buildings use cooking stoves and heating furnaces powered by natural gas or heating oil.
 More info

 ▶13% of US GHG